22anirudhk/Clean-Tab-Theme/README.md

 2. Unzip the zip file by clicking on it.
 3. Type "chrome://extensions" in your Chrome browser.
 4. Click "load unpacked" in the top right corner.
-5. Select the folder titled "Age-Displayer" that was created after unzipping the zip file
+5. Select the folder titled "Clean-Tab-Theme" that was created after unzipping the zip file
 6. Open a new tab and you should be good to go!

 Thanks for installing Clean Tab Theme.

+Two Notes:
-Just a note: Check the github link once in a while to see if any updates have been pushed.
+- Check the github link once in a while to see if any updates have been pushed.
 (Or you can donate some money to help get it on chrome webstore :)
+- If you click the icon in the extension bar, you can toggle some things.

 If you have any suggestions, just email capitalriceusa@gmail.com.